 For those who think they’re too old to have their teeth straightened, Cruise began his orthodontic journey around age 40, first sporting tooth-colored braces at the premiere of his movie Minority Report in 2002.
 His experience isn’t unique: About one in five orthodontic patients is an adult.
 If you have misaligned teeth, you could upgrade your smile with a similar treatment no matter what your age is.

 In many ways, orthodontics is the original “smile makeover”—straightening misaligned teeth can profoundly improve a person’s appearance and dental health.
 And as long as you have reasonably sound oral and general health, you can undergo orthodontic treatment even in your senior years.

-If you’re not comfortable with how you’d look wearing braces, consider clear aligners.
-These are a series of custom-made mouth trays, which are worn in sequence over several months to gradually move your teeth.
+Consider clear aligners if you’re not comfortable with how you’d look wearing braces.
+These are a series of custom-made mouth trays, worn in sequence over several months to move your teeth gradually.
 Each tray is removable, making it easier for you to eat and clean your teeth.
 And because they’re made of clear plastic, they’re much less noticeable than braces.

 A full dental exam is your first step to a new smile through orthodontics.
 Then we can discuss your options and the next steps forward.
 It may involve several months, but the outcome could be truly life-changing.